Applying for membership

 We recommend that you submit your training records as early as possible to allow time for your records to be verified.
 You have a period of 12 months, from your eligibility date, to become a member.
 This includes time to resolve any questions or queries we may have when we verify your records.

-It’s never been easier to submit your training records; simply log in to your online training file, ensure you have completed all the tabs within the file and your employer or principal has signed your records off.
+It’s never been easier to submit your training records; simply log in to your online training file, ensure you have completed all the tabs within the file (which includes achieving 70% or more at the ethics assessment) and your employer or principal has signed your records off.
 You can then submit your records straight away.

 If you started your ACA training agreement before July 2013 and you have completed your training using paper-based records; you just need to complete the following forms.
 When you and your employer or principal have signed them off, send them to us.
 Be sure to keep the original copies for your own records.